News Corp (NWS) Q2 2026 earnings summary

 Outlook and guidance

-Management expects favorable trends to continue into the third quarter, with strong performance in Dow Jones, Digital Real Estate, and Book Publishing.
+Management expects favorable trends to continue into the third quarter, with strong performance in Dow Jones and Digital Real Estate Services.

-Liquidity needs are expected to be met for at least the next twelve months through cash, operations, and credit markets.
+Management expects liquidity needs to be met for at least the next twelve months through cash on hand, operations, and access to credit markets.

 No material changes to risk factors or forward-looking statements were disclosed.